-I am crazy about OKRS (objectives and Key Results).
-I have been evangelizing this system of staying on track toward your product goals to every start-up I work with, and the results are always impressive.
+I am crazy about OKRS (Objectives and Key Results).
+I have been evangelizing this system of staying on track toward your company goals to every start-up I work with, and the results are always impressive.
 Even when incompletely implemented, they still create the kind of conversations and thinking a company needs.
 So it’s shocking to me that when I found myself stuck, unable to make progress in my personal life, I didn’t think of turning to them immediately.
 Luckily I work with a great coach who reminded me to dig into my own toolkit to solve my problems.

 So first I set an objective for Q1.
 Objects always work best when time constrained.
 I like three months as a time frame a lot.
 It’s long enough to accomplish significant things, and short enough to have a sense of urgency.
 Companies, of course, like them because they map to quarters.

 My objective was to model a sustainable happy life.
 Oops, too big, too vague!
 That’s more of a life mission.
 So what looks more like a three-month objective?

 Objective: Be financially stable while preserving health and doing work I like to do.

 Financially stable: make as much as I spend, when I am at my lowest level of spending.

 Preserving health: I have had horrible stomach and back issues.
 Back from too much desk time, stomach from stress.

 Work I like to do: This historically as gotten me in trouble.
 I think so many things are cool and nifty, I have done things that have hurt my health in order to not be bored.